trezor/trezor-suite/README.md

 - `languages`: Array of [Crowdin language codes](https://support.crowdin.com/api/language-codes/) that are appended to CSV header

 #### buildLocales(inputFilePath, outputDir, languages, langToFileNameMap = null, deleteCSV = true)
-Build language json files from a translated master.csv downloaded from Crowdin
+Build language json files from a translated CSV file (downloaded from Crowdin)
 - `inputFilePath`: Path to the CSV file downloaded from Crowdin.
 - `outputDir`: Directory where locales should be generated.
 - `languages`: Array of [Crowdin language codes](https://support.crowdin.com/api/language-codes/).
 Used for naming generated JSON locales files.